Diuit/Diuit-Messenger-iOS/README.md

 ### View & Send Messages

 This is the most important element in this UIKit.
 We provide many features in `DUMessagesViewController`, all you have to do is to inherit this class and override some must-implemented methods.
-For detail document, please check [here](http://cocoadocs.org/docsets/DUMessagingUIKit).

 * First, override some touching events.
 (If you miss some override, there is also  an assert function to remind you under Debug configuration)